Winners of the 2019 Victorian Early Years Awards were announced on Tuesday 22 October at the National Gallery of Victoria, Melbourne.

 Category 6: Early Childhood Teacher of the Year

-Awarded to an early childhood teacher who demonstrates innovation and exemplary practice in early childhood education, and making a significant contribution to the development and delivery of high quality early childhood education programs that improve outcomes for children.
+Awarded to an early childhood teacher who demonstrates innovation and exemplary practice in early childhood education, and makes a significant contribution to the development and delivery of high-quality early childhood education programs that improve outcomes for children.